ReconGit/py-othello-ai/README.md

 # othello-reversi-ai
-Othello/Reversi game with Minimax, MCTS,...
-AI in Python
+Othello/Reversi game with Minimax and Monte Carlo Tree Search AI algorithms in Python